wqsaali/test_project/README.md

 When you are finished
 ----------------------
-Please zip and send the entire directory including the .git folder.
+Please commit, zip, and send the entire directory including the .git folder.

 The Problem
 ===========